flashwing-04/showtime-website-project-archive/content/ss21/bachelor/b5-berlin-for-future/process.md

 By **analyzing apps on the market**, we were able to work out
 - what already exists on the market and in which form
 - which pros and cons they have
-- in what form they make difference in the current climate situation
+- in what form they make a difference in the current climate situation
 {{</section>}}

 {{<section title="Implementation ideas">}}